About the Farm

 Rhiannon Le Fay

-I was brought up with a strong sense of wonder and respect for the natural world and that part of me has only rooted deeper as I've grown older.
-My botanical career started in vegetable farming and over time, with schooling but mostly hands-on work, my experience grew to include flower farming, medicinal herb cultivation, plant nursery work, and native plant botany and restoration.
+Rhiannon was brought up with a strong sense of wonder and respect for the natural world.
+Her botanical career started in vegetable farming and over time, with schooling but mostly hands-on work, her experience grew to include flower farming, medicinal herb cultivation, plant nursery work, and native plant botany and restoration.

-Plants teach me about presence, gratitude, and the impermanent but resilient nature of joy and beauty in this world.
-Working with plants is also my favorite way to be creative - whether I'm sowing seeds or putting together an elaborate flower arrangement, I'm collaborating with nature to create something intentional but also outside of my control, which is exhilarating and fulfilling (and scary!).
+Working with plants is also Rhiannon’s favorite way to be creative.
+Whether it’s sowing seeds or putting together an elaborate flower arrangement, she loves collaborating with nature to create something intentional but also outside of her control, which is exhilarating and fulfilling (and scary!).

 Alex Harris